Kxpark/AG2PI_WheatNGS/README.md

 This workflow can be used with personal NGS sequence data or scripts are included to use SRA-toolkit to download sequence data from NCBI.
 Options in the Config file can be adjusted to best fit your project goals.

-**Current issues**
-  1) With the size of the wheat genome, I am currently having issues uploading sample data or a reference genome that is already indexed (as the .tar file is over 80GB)

 ## Installation